gilch/hissp/docs/command_line_reference.rst

    Starts the REPL if there are no arguments.

    positional arguments:
-     file        Run main script from this file. (- for stdin.) args        Arguments for the script.
+     file        Run this file as main script. (- for stdin.) args        Arguments for the script.

    optional arguments:
      -h, --help  show this help message and exit
      -i          Drop into REPL after the script.
-     -c cmd      Run main script (with prelude) from this string.
+     -c cmd      Run this string as main script (with prelude).

 The Lissp Compiler
 ------------------